dehvCurtis/dehvCurtis.github.io/Sandbox Buildouts/DevSecOps/DJJJT/djjjt.md

     - Username: `ubuntu`
     - Private Key: `<paste private key created above>`

-- Add the following to the `Jenkinsfile`
+- Add the following to the `Jenkinsfile` and commit so Jenkins will see the update
 ```yaml
     stage ('Tomcat-Deploy') {
       steps {